No BS Crypto (NOBS) Price Hits $0.0000 on Exchanges

 No BS Crypto was first traded on May 4th, 2018.
 No BS Crypto’s total supply is 2,500,000,000 tokens and its circulating supply is 1,248,464,200 tokens.
 No BS Crypto’s official Twitter account is @noBScrypto.
 The official website for No BS Crypto is nobscrypto.com.

-No BS Crypto can be purchased on these cryptocurrency exchanges: Stocks.Exchange, BitForex and CoinEx.
-It is usually not currently possible to buy alternative cryptocurrencies such as No BS Crypto directly using US dollars.
-Investors seeking to trade No BS Crypto should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy No BS Crypto using one of the exchanges listed above.
+No BS Crypto can be traded on these cryptocurrency exchanges: BitForex, CoinEx and Stocks.Exchange.
+It is usually not possible to buy alternative cryptocurrencies such as No BS Crypto directly using U.S. dollars.
+Investors seeking to trade No BS Crypto should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy No BS Crypto using one of the aforementioned exchanges.

 Receive News & Updates for No BS Crypto Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for No BS Crypto and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.